 The third woman wore a green dress and boots.
 She thrust one hand toward Kole, and the girl gasped as her leg dissolved into a puddle.

-“Help me!” she cried as the woman in green laughed.
+“Help me!” cried Kole as the woman in green laughed.

 Raven felt the woman’s malice and something deeper beneath the surface layer of hate — something powerful in its hatred and its madness.

 Artemis grappled with the woman in tiger stripes.
-“Who are you?
-Why do you attack us?” she asked.
+“Who are you?” she demanded.
+“And why do you attack us?”

-Her foe fired an arrow at the spot in which the girl had last stood, but she had already escaped.
+Her Robin Hood-like foe fired an arrow at the spot in which the girl had last stood, but she had already escaped.
 “Coward!” called the brash woman called Swashbuckler.

 Kole desperately generated a shield of crystal between her and her leering foe.
-Her right leg was gone, turned to a runny puddle of something.
-The woman called the Molder touched the barrier, and it melted as well.
+Her right leg was gone, turned into a runny puddle of something.
+And as the woman called the Molder touched the barrier, it melted as well.
 Kole was unprotected, and the evil woman’s touch was inches from her face.

 Meanwhile, Artemis yelled, “Kole, I need a crystal cage now!”

 Artemis frowned.
 “Let’s not.”
-She looped her rope over the hulking woman and pulled her directly into her own smashing fists.
+Looping her rope over the hulking woman, she pulled her directly into her own smashing fists.